O1af/my-site/src/assets/blog/interviews.md

 ## Introduction

-Interviews can be stressful, but a strong game plan makes all the difference.
-This guide combines behavioral and technical strategies to help you stand out in any interview setting.
+Interviews (and recruiting season in general) can be super stressful.
+My goal with this guide is to give you some strategies to deal with common behavioral/technical patterns in software engineering interviews.

 ---